engincetin/debid/content/pages/index.md

   - type: hero_section
     title: Decentralized Bidding Protocol
     subtitle: >-
-      create auction protocols, with fast settlement and low fees, you can make open auctions without any trust
+      create decentralised auctions, with fast settlement and low fees, you can make open auctions without any trust
     actions:
       - label: Let's see how
         url: /pricing